Type Species

 Description

-Loxolith is constructed of a single or double wall together with a diagonal cross that may support a distal process.
-The morphology, structural organisation, and optical behaviour of the central cross provide key characters for distinguishing among species.
+Loxoliths are characterised by a single wall, commonly with a proto-inner wall, and a diagonal cross that may support a distal process.
+Species are distinguished primarily by the morphology, structural organisation, and optical behaviour of the central cross.

 Optical Properties

-Single‑ or double‑walled structures are typically in constant extinction under crossed polars, although they may occasionally display whitish‑grey interference colours.
+In plan view under cross-polarised light, the single wall and proto inner wall generally remain in constant extinction, although faint whitish-grey interference colours may occasionally occur.
 The optical behaviour of the central cross varies according to its morphology and structural organisation.

 Remarks

-The type species of Helicolithus is also double‑walled, exhibiting constant extinction under crossed polars in plan view.
-Reinhardt & Górka (1967), in their description of the lectotype, noted that “the rims are indistinct between crossed nicols,” and the published images of the lectotype support this observation.
-Strictly speaking, Helicolithus is therefore a senior synonym of Chiastozygus.
+The type species of Helicolithus is characterised by a wall and a proto inner wall and exhibits constant extinction when observed in plan view under crossed polars.
+Reinhardt & Górka (1967) noted that, in the lectotype, “the rims are indistinct under crossed nicols”, an observation corroborated by published images of the lectotype.
+On this basis, Helicolithus is therefore a senior synonym of Chiastozygus.

-In practice, however, Helicolithus has been applied to forms possessing a double wall with a birefringent inner wall and a cross.
-In this study, species with a protolith wall composed of eight birefringent segments are placed in a new genus, Aktasia, whereas species with a zeugoid inner wall exhibiting birefringence are retained within Helicolithus.
+In practice, however, Helicolithus has been applied to forms possessing a double wall, a birefringent inner wall, and a cross structure.
+In the present study, species with a protolith inner wall composed of eight birefringent segments are assigned to the new genus Aktasia.
+In contrast, those with a birefringent zeugoid inner wall are retained within Helicolithus.

-Species concepts for Helicolithus and Chiastozygus vary substantially among authors, and a comprehensive revision of both genera is still needed.
+Species concepts of Helicolithus and Chiastozygus differ considerably among authors, indicating that a comprehensive revision of both genera remains necessary.

 References